giridhar7632/Three.js/14-loading-3d-models.md

 The STL model format is widely used for rapid prototyping, 3D printing and computer-aided manufacturing.

-STL files describe only the surface geometry of a 3D object without any representation of color, texture or other common 3d modelling attributes.
+STL files describe only the surface geometry of a 3D object without any representation of color, texture or other common 3d modeling attributes.
 You can add them in the callback function.

 ```html
 <script src="../scripts/STLLoader.js"></script>